matteofiorini92/LittleFlowers-Spa/README.md

 ### Acknowledgements

-The content of the deployment section was mostly taken from [this webinar](https://www.youtube.com/watch?v=7BteidgLAyM).
+The content of the deployment section of this readme.md was mostly taken from [this webinar](https://www.youtube.com/watch?v=7BteidgLAyM).